HenonH/Electric-Wheelchair/README.md

 wheelchairDefault.ino:
   For arduino uno, controls wheelchair using PWM signals and an analog joystick

 Folder:
   For D1 mini and Arduino Uno
-  Ccontains code for controlling the wheelchair using a D1 Mini.
+  Contains code for controlling the wheelchair using a D1 Mini.
   D1 Mini communicates with an Arduino via a web server and allows control of the motors using a phone.
   Note that this code is still under development and requires a logic converter to convert the 3.3V signals from the D1 Mini into 5V signals that the Arduino can understand.